renesas-rz/rz-community-bsp/README.md

 # repositories are correct
 ./kas-container build --update --force-checkout kas/yocto/kirkstone.yml:kas/opt/debug.yml:kas/image/renesas-image-minimal.yml:kas/machine/hihope-rzg2h.yml:kas/kernel/cip-6.1.yml
 ```

-## Kas Menu
-Kas supports a Kconfig based menu system which can be accessed with the
-`kas menu` (or `kas-container menu`) command.
-This allows users to easily select
-between options without having to manually select the kas yaml files required
-for their build.

-Follow the instuctions in the menu to select the build configuration and then
-either "Save & Build" to save the configuration to a .config.yaml file and kick
-off a build straight way, or "Save & Exit" to only store the configuration to a
-.config.yaml file for future use.

 # Contributions
 Contributions are *very* welcome!
 Please submit a pull request for review.